gc-da11yn/gc-da11yn.github.io/src/pages/en/find-out-how-to-make-accessible-digital-forms.md

 <p>Fillable pdf forms are widely used because they offer many of the features of HTML forms: form elements like checkboxes, programmatic labels, and even JavaScript validation.
 If you can’t use an HTML form but need these features, take steps to ensure the PDF is as accessible as the format allows.</p>

 <h3>Creating a PDF form</h3>
 <p>While specific tools for creating PDF forms exist (e.g. Adobe LiveCycle), you can use Microsoft Word as a starting point to create a PDF form (See <a href="https://support.microsoft.com/en-us/office/create-accessible-pdfs-064625e0-56ea-4e16-ad71-3aa33bb4b7ed" rel="external">Create accessible PDFs</a>).
 Do not create the form fields themselves in Word.
-Rather, just leave blank space to create them in the PDF editor (e.g. Acrobat Pro, Foxit PhantomPDF).</p>
+Rather, just leave blank space to create them in the PDF editor (e.g. Acrobat Pro, Foxit PDF Editor).</p>
 <p>First, the Word document must itself be accessible.
 In addition to following general document accessibility guidelines, avoid common form design errors:</p>

 <ol>